aqwvinh/Basic_guideline_for_Machine_Learning/M. Deep Learning.md

     model.train()
     for batch, (X, y) in enumerate(dataloader):
         X, y = X.to(device), y.to(device)  # Convert to GPU
+        # Reinitialize optimizer grad before running the backward pass because, by default, gradients are not overwritten when .backward() is called.
+        optimizer.zero_grad()

         # Compute prediction error
         pred = model(X) # In the forward pass you’ll compute the predicted y by passing x to the model loss = loss_fn(pred, y) # After that, compute the loss

         # Backpropagation
-        optimizer.zero_grad() #Before running the backward pass, zero all the gradients for the variables that will be updated using the optimizer.
-                               #This is done because, by default, gradients are not overwritten when .backward() is called
         loss.backward()
-        optimizer.step()       # Thereafter, call the step function on the optimizer, and this updates its parameters.
+        optimizer.step()       # step() updates the parameters

         if batch % 100 == 0:
             loss, current = loss.item(), batch * len(X)